osisoft/OSI-Samples-OCS/basic_samples/Authentication/README.md

 If you are writing software (client) to communicate with OCS without the presence of a user, then this is authentication flow you should follow.
 This flow was created for machine to machine communication.

 A client is any software that a resource owner uses to access his resources on a remote server.
 In this case the client itself is the resource owner, and there is no actual user to perform the authentication process.
-The client uses his Client Id and Client Secret to authenitcate against OCS and is awarded an Access Token.
+The client uses his Client Id and Client Secret to authenticate against OCS and is awarded an Access Token.
 It is assumed that the client stores the Client Secret in a safe location, and uses cryptographically secure channels -read https- to communicate with OCS.
 OCS only support communication over https.
 No Refresh Token is awarded.

 The sample for this authentication flow can be found [here](./ClientCredentialFlow/DotNet/ClientCredentialFlow).